Anthony O'Hear

 Anthony O'Hear OBE (born 1942 in Cleethorpes) is a British philosopher.
 He is Professor of Philosophy at the University of Buckingham and Head of the Department of Education.

-He is Honorary Director of the Royal Institute of Philosophy and editor of its journal Philosophy and co-founder of the Journal of Applied Philosophy with Brenda Almond.
+He held the role of Honorary Director of the Royal Institute of Philosophy and editor of its journal Philosophy until 2019 and co-founder of the Journal of Applied Philosophy with Brenda Almond.
 He is also editor emeritus of The Fortnightly Reviews new series.

 O'Hear was a Government special adviser on education for approximately ten years.
 He was especially influential during the time of Margaret Thatcher and John Major as Prime Minister when he was teaching at Bradford University.
 He continues to be active in conservative circles, especially in advocating social conservatism.
 His relationship with New Labour was more troubled.
 Tony Blair- who was himself criticised for having "exploited (her) death for political ends... gushing about the People's Princess, standing at the airport to receive her coffin as if he were the Head of State"- dismissed O'Hear as an "old-fashioned snob" for his views on Diana, Princess of Wales (views which obtained substantial media coverage).1998.
 Author defends Diana criticism, BBC.
 A. N. Wilson wrote in support of O'Hear's view: "When Professor Anthony O'Hear claimed that Diana represented "fake Britain", many a bosom will have returned an echo.
 His claim that she stood for "the evaluation of feeling, image and spontaneity over reason, reality and restraint" might have been ignored, had not its sour tone been almost justified by the response of the Prime Minister."
 O'Hear has, however, endorsed the cultural policies of the Attlee government.